 “I don’t think we are becoming unhappy as a nation.
 There is actually not a lot of difference between the top 10 in this report.
 The 2018 report stated that ‘happiness can change, and does change, according to the quality of the society in which people live’.
 I would say happiness changes according to the quality of life that people experience.”

-What factors contribute to attaining happiness?
+What factors contribute to attaining a happy life?

 “The answer to this question really depends on your definition of happiness.
 But some factors which can influence whether we feel happy include: